Narasinganavar family

 The Narasinganavar family is a patriarchal Jain family of about 206 individuals who are residing together in the village of Lokur in the Dharwad district of Karnataka, India.
 All the individuals in the family share a common ancestry and this family is recognised as one of the largest undivided families in the world.
 The family spans across five generations and lives in two adjacent houses in the village.
 Bhimanna Jinapa Narasinganavar is the patriarch of the family and the entire family has lunch and dinner together.
 This is an extreme example of the joint family system that is in vogue in India.

 Origin

 Narasinganavar, the pater familias of the family originally belonged to the Hatkal Angada village near Miraj in Maharashtra.
 He was a wrestler and once visited the Durga temple at Lokur.
-Apparently, it was the Goddess Durga who instructed him to shift base to Lokur.
+Allegedly, it was Durga who instructed him to shift base to Lokur.
 He purchased a small piece of land in Lokur, started farming and married a local girl.
 The couple had seven children and they formed the initial set of people who later bore other generations of children to become a gigantic family.